-For casual employees, your hourly rate is the full time hourly pay rate plus the 25% additional loading.
+For casual employees, your hourly rate is the full time hourly pay rate plus additional loading.

 When working as a casual, you will be eligible for overtime rates, if you happen to work in excess of 8 hours in one day or 38 hours in one week.